Regensburg: Transport

 Regensburg Hauptbahnhof (central station) is connected to lines to Munich, Nuremberg, Passau, Weiden and Hof and Ingolstadt and Ulm.
 The city lies also on two motorways, the A3 from Cologne and Frankfurt to Vienna, and the A93 from Holledau to Hof.

 The local transport is provided by a bus network run by the RVV (Regensburger Verkehrsverbund).

 The city does not own its airport.
-The nearest airport are:
+The nearest airports are: